 Jeannette Walls’ The Glass Castle is a memoir about the author’s troubled childhood with a pair of parents more committed to their personal quirks than the well-being of their poverty-stricken children.
 In one particularly painful scene, a young Jeannette tells her mother about how a friend lives in a home that seems magically free of flies thanks to a No-Pest Strip.
 But her mother refuses to get one, saying, “If it kills the flies, it can’t be very good for us.”

-Many seem to share the same opinion, worrying about the potential health effects of pest control sprays and what they should or shouldn’t do after a visit from a Smithereen technician.
+Many seem to share the same concern, worrying about the potential health effects of pest control sprays and what they should or shouldn’t do after a visit from a Smithereen technician.
+The most important things to do after a visit from pest control are waiting to clean, repair any possible entry points for pests, removing contaminated products or food, and monitoring your family’s (including pets!) health.
 Fortunately, you can safeguard yourself, your pets, and your home itself by following a few simple steps.
+If pest control hasn’t visited your home or business yet, read our guide on what to do before pest control arrives at your location.

 Pest control comes in all sorts of varieties, and the way in which you can clean depends on the type.
 For example, dealing with rodents often involves mechanical traps or solid, poisonous bait.
 But managing insects typically calls for liquids, gels, fogs, or sprays — treatments that depend on adhering to a particular surface to work.